segunofe/Terraform004CertHands-On/README.md

  Configuration files in this git repo

  # Note
- To store the state file, it is recommended to create the S3 bucket and DynamoDB table manually either via AWS console or using AWS CLI commands.
+ To store and lock the state file, it is recommended to create the S3 bucket and DynamoDB table manually either via AWS console or using AWS CLI commands.

  # Why?